kennethkalmer/daemon-kit/README.md

 ### Cron Generator

-The cron generator creates a simple daemon that leverages the [rufus-scheduler](http://github.com/jmettraux/rufus-scheduler) gem to create a simple cron-lie daemon.
+The cron generator creates a simple daemon that leverages the [rufus-scheduler](http://github.com/jmettraux/rufus-scheduler) gem to create a simple cron-like daemon.
 Please be aware that this daemon could never be a replacement for the battle-tested cron[http://www.gentoo.org/doc/en/cron-guide.xml] utility shipped standard with most *nix distributions.

 ### AMQP Consumer Generator